rlneumiller/bevy_rich_text3d/README.md

 * `cosmic_text`

-Cosmic text is used for layout, this portion is shared with `bevy_text`.
+Cosmic text is used for layout.

 * `zeno`